-Licensed Clinical Professional Counselor, Certified Professional School Counselor and Journalist
+Licensed Clinical Professional Counselor, Certified Professional School Counselor, Author and Journalist

-She has worked in both public and private schools with students in grades K-12, focusing on middle school for the last several years.
-She currently works full time as the school counselor for Sheridan School in Washington, D.C.
-Sheridan School has been named a 2017 National School of Character.
-Phyllis also provides therapy to children, teens and adults in private practice at the Chrysalis Group, Inc.
+Phyllis has worked in both public and private schools with students in grades K-12.
+She currently works full time as the school counselor for Sheridan School in Washington, D.C. and provides therapy to children, teens and adults in private practice at the Chrysalis Group, Inc.

 - Surviving gossip

 - Growth mindset

 - Sexuality, vaping, suicide and other health-related topics

 - Social turmoil

 - Different learning styles

 - Empowering girls